 - This works on certain protocols.
 We can also say that it is a formula to apply on the route.

 - There are different ways to calculate rout with the used of different algorithms.
 According to the type of network and use, every algorithm is getting applied.

-What is the need of Routing Algorithms?
+What is the need for Routing Algorithms?

 - We need data over the network in a fraction of seconds.
 We need to transfer data securely over the network.
 The quality of data packets needs to be maintained.
-All these work is done by algorithms written in the routers table.
+All this work is done by algorithms written in the routers table.
 This ensures that the data will be passed over the network as per requirement.
 The routing algorithm is the most crucial part.